Mindful Yoga Academy

 Course description -

-The course is suitable for those with at least 2 years of Yang or Yin Yoga asana practice and either an established meditation practice (not necessarily Mindfulness) or keen interest in learning how to encorporate Mindfulness Meditation into your practice and life.
+The course is suitable for those with at least 2 years of Yoga asana practice and either an established meditation practice (not necessarily Mindfulness) or keen interest in learning how to encorporate Mindfulness-based Stress Reduction MBSR Meditation into your personal and teaching practice.
 You do not have to desire to become a Yoga teacher, but you are expected to have a passion for Yoga.

 Pre-course study -

-- The Complete Guide to Yin Yoga, The Philosophy and Practice of Yin Yoga by Bernie Clark.
+- The Complete Guide to Yin Yoga, The Philosophy and Practice of Yin Yoga by Bernie Clark

 A typical days schedule is -

-- 07.00 - 09.00 Mindful Yin, Yang or fushion Yin/Yang Yoga and Meditation practice
+- 07.00 - 08.30 Mindful Yin Yoga, MBSR Restorative Yoga Therapy or fushion Yin/Yang yoga and Meditation practice

-- 09.00 - 10.00 Breakfast
+- 08.30 - 09.30 Breakfast

 - 14.00 - 16.00 Lunch and free time to relax around the pool or take a siesta

-The Yoga -
+Mindful Yin Yoga -

 Yin Yoga is part of the original Hatha Yoga tradition, and some say it was the original practice.
 Mindful Yin Yoga combines the influences of traditional Hatha Yoga with modern Mindfulness practices to improve health and well-being.